score-spec/docs/content/en/docs/How to/score-cicd-pipelines.md

 ## Setting up a Github Actions Pipeline

-In the source repository, the `.github/workflows/ci.yaml` file will contain the workflow definition.
+In the source repository, the `.github/workflows/ci.yaml` file contains the workflow definition.

 ### Triggers

 The file starts with the definition of how the workflow is triggered.
-In this case, it will run on any pull requests and merges into the main branch.
-The pull requests must only use `score-compose` while the production release will use `score-k8s`.
+In this case, it runs on any pull requests and merges into the main branch.
+The pull requests must only use `score-compose` while the production release uses `score-k8s`.

 ```yaml
 name: CI